 - $7.21 per pound

-The availability of Alaska Pollock will be more difficult to find in your local supermarket.
-You’d have a better chance finding it in a local fish market or online.
+The availability of Pollock will be more difficult to find in your local supermarket.
+You’d have a better chance finding pollock fish in a local fish market or online.
+They typically come as skinless fillets.

 Read Next – More Cod vs Fish Articles!